- Find a Trail

 - Get Involved

-One of Florida's most popular and unique urban pathways, the Pinellas Trail stretches from St. Petersburg north to Tarpon Springs, and on to the Pasco County line with the opening of a 5-mile section in July 2017.
+One of Florida's most popular and unique urban pathways, the Fred Marquis Pinellas Trail stretches from St. Petersburg north to Tarpon Springs and on to the Pasco County line for a total of 50 miles.
+Eventually, the Pinellas Trail is planned to expand into a 75-mile loop throughout Pinellas County.
+Part of that growing effort is the 4-mile Duke Energy Trail on the east side of the peninsula.

-For the first 15 miles from St. Petersburg, the trail crosses dozens of pedestrian bridges with sweeping views of the urban landscape.
+From St. Petersburg, the first 15 miles of the Pinellas Trail includes crossings of dozens of pedestrian bridges with sweeping views of the urban landscape.
 The most scenic of these is the 0.25-mile Cross Bayou Bridge, which spans Boca Ciega Bay.

 In the quiet township of Palm Harbor pause on the Bayshore Boulevard pedestrian bridge at Mile Marker 29 for more Gulf scenery.
 From Tarpon Springs' quaint business district, the trail continues under US 19 to Keystone Road (CR 582) at Melon Street.
 From there, it follows Keystone Road east.